TV industry paves way for humongously high-res video

 If you just got a new TV, chances are good it's a high-resolution 4K model.
-But the electronics industry, ever eager to get you to upgrade yet again, has laid important groundwork for televisions that quadruple the pixels.
+But the electronics industry, ever eager to get you to upgrade yet again, has laid important groundwork for televisions that quadruple the pixels of 4K.

-The HDMI Forum, a group of electronics companies including everyone from LG Electronics and Sony to Google and Netflix, has announced plans to release HDMI 2.1 by the end of June.
-In an announcement Wednesday at CES 2017 in Las Vegas, the HDMI backers said this means TVs and computer monitors will be able to show video at a remarkable 7,680x4,320 pixels.
+The HDMI Forum, a group of electronics companies that includes everyone from LG and Sony to Google and Netflix, has announced plans to release HDMI 2.1 by the end of June.
+On Wednesday at CES 2017, HDMI backers said it means that TVs and computer monitors will be able to display video at a remarkable 7,680x4,320 pixels.

 Dubbed 8K, such screens will offer four times the pixels found in 4K models -- and 16 times the pixels in mainstream 2014-era TVs with HD.